-- 1.7.1 The Bank Rate is currently 3.0%.
-Link's current forecast (December 2022) anticipates Bank Rate rising to 4.50% by June 2023 and holding for three quarters before falling back to 2.50% over the next three years to March 2026. - 1.7.2 Following the interest rates increases over the past several months the investment income at the end of November 2022 (month eight of the financial year) from cash flow surpluses and core cash investments exceeds the original budget for the same period by £520,700.
-Income from property funds at the end of September is in line with the original budget for the same period.
-Investment income from multi-asset funds has generated £126,600 of income, and is some £22,000 in excess of the original budget.
-Investment income for the year as a whole is expected to exceed the original budget by circa £560,000. - 1.7.3 Performance is monitored against a benchmark return and against other local authorities in Kent and the broader local authority pool via Link's benchmarking service. - 1.7.4 Whilst the annual income stream from a property fund exhibits stability (circa 4% per annum net of management fees) capital values rise and fall with the cyclical nature of economic activity.
+- 1.7.1 The Bank Rate is currently 5.25%.
+Link's current forecast (December 2023) anticipates Bank Rate have peaked at 5.25% and will start to fall back by June 2024.
+Longer term the rates are expected to fall back to 3.00% and remain there for the foreseeable future. - 1.7.2 Following the interest rates increases over the past several months the investment income at the end of November 2023 (month eight of the financial year) from cash flow surpluses and core cash investments exceeds the original budget for the same period by £1,209,440.
+Income from property funds at the end of September 2023 is in line with the original budget for the same period.
+Investment income from multi-asset funds has generated £144,820 of income, and is some £40,000 in excess of the original budget.
+Investment income for the year as a whole is expected to exceed the original budget by £1,729,000.

+- 1.7.3 Performance is monitored against a benchmark return and against other local authorities in Kent and the broader local authority pool via Link's benchmarking service. - 1.7.4 Whilst the annual income stream from a property fund exhibits stability (circa 4% per annum net of management fees) capital values rise and fall with the cyclical nature of economic activity.
 During a downturn in the economy capital values may fall significantly.
 The duration of a property fund investment may need to be extended to avoid crystalizing a loss and as a consequence the investment's duration cannot be determined with certainty. - 1.7.5 Buying and selling property involves significant costs making property unsuitable for short term investment.
 Buying and selling costs are reflected in the entry fees (circa 6%) and exit fees (circa 2%) a property fund will charge unit holders.
 These fees are expected to be recouped overtime through capital appreciation. - 1.7.6 The money being applied to property fund investment from existing resources is expected to be available in perpetuity.
 Nevertheless, the Council's cash balances will continue to be monitored and due regard had to the potential for a fund to delay payment of redemption requests by up to 12 months.
 Funds will seek to minimise their own cash balances in favour of holding property and therefore manage redemption requests for the benefit of all fund participants.
 The Council is only likely to seek redemption to pursue a higher yielding income opportunity should one be identified. - 1.7.7 Diversified income funds aim to limit risk by spreading investment across a broad range of asset classes (equities, bonds, property and cash).
-Nevertheless, the principal sum invested may fall as a consequence of adverse economic or market events. - 1.7.8 Short term bond values are linked to interest rate expectations and long term bond values are linked to inflation expectations.
+Nevertheless, the principal sum invested may fall as a consequence of adverse economic or market events. - 1.7.8 Short term bond values are linked to interest rate expectations and long-term bond values are linked to inflation expectations.
 Funds aim to minimise the risk of issuer default by investing in a broad spread of issuers and across different sectors and geographic regions.
 Nevertheless, the principal sum invested may fall as a consequence of adverse economic or market events.